Fiona Davis – Historical Fiction Author

 With four books on the bestseller charts in the last four years, Fiona’s fifth historical fiction novel is due out in July.
 One of my favorite authors, Fiona takes an iconic New York City landmark and weaves a compelling tale around its history, architecture, and inhabitants.

 In her twenties, while she performed with some of her closest friends in a Thornton Wilder play on Broadway, Fiona realized she didn’t have the right temperament to be an actress for the long haul.
 She preferred to be alone, researching her roles, rather than taking the stage in front of an audience.

 After she earned a graduate degree in Journalism at Columbia, Fiona became a go-to writer for health and fitness articles in newspapers and magazines.
 “If you wanted a story about heartburn, I was your person,” she laughs.

 As a departure from the women’s health niche, Fiona envisioned an article about New York’s Barbizon Hotel.
-She’d interview those who’d lived in the former Upper East Side female residential hotel which catered to young women in search of professional opportunities and glamorous, big-city experiences.
-She planned to reflect how the building and city had changed over time.
+She’d interview those who’d lived in the former Upper East Side female residential hotel, which catered to young women in search of professional opportunities and glamorous, big-city experiences.
+She planned to reflect on how the building and city had changed over time.

 “But none of the long-time residents would agree to an interview,” says Fiona.

 A pivot was in order, and Fiona decided she’d try her hand at writing a book instead.
 “Then I can just create the characters,” she thought.

 The Dollhouse debuted in 2016.
 One year later, The Address was released.
 The Dakota, a grand apartment house built in 1884 when 72nd and Central Park West was a land of goats, rocks, shanties, and swamps, is the backdrop for Fiona’s second novel.